chengfu5/jetblue-jfk-analysis/README.md

 * Method: Identify which routes have the highest delays and only capping the inbound delays for those 20 airport routes
 * Result: Although this scenario did not "save" as much time/money, it is a more realistic and targeting approach for segmenting certain flights and focusing operations on those routes that are chronically delayed.

+## Flight Delay Forecasting

+Two Time Series Models were selected for the analysis (ARIMA and SARMIAX).
+The ARIMA model acted as a baseline approach that only used past departure delays to predict future departure delays while the SARIMAX model used two exogenous variables (inbound flight delay and inbound weather delay) for the forecasting.

+The same temporal training and testing data set were used for the forecasting analysis.

+ARIMA Results:
+MAE (min) - 10.66
+RMSE (min) - 14.26

+SARIMAX Results:
+MAE (min) - 7.45
+RMSE (min) - 9.28

+The SARIMAX model was the best performer for forecasting future flight delays.

 ## Tools and Libraries

 * Python